 From my perspective, it is not about a particular feature, rather than about a journey.
 If I had to pick this particular one, I would say what you go through when you first encounter our website.
 What do you see, how do you relate to that, what questions it answers or not.
 And, after that, how do the first processes go: how do you sign up, how do you see our account, how do you deposit money.
 These features, as being the first contact and the first impression that you have, are incredibly important in shaping how you will or will not use the platform going forward.

-So far, how do you feel like working for Bankera and its MVP SpectroCoin?
+So far, how do you feel working for Bankera and its MVP SpectroCoin?

-From your perspective, what do you see the future design trends in blockchain related industry?
+From your perspective, how do you see the future design trends in blockchain related industry?

 We hope you enjoyed the interview and the insights from a member of our team.

 Bankera’s ICO is still live.
-Don’t miss the opportunity and get your BNK tokens!
+Don’t miss the opportunity and to get your BNK tokens!